ihormalovanyi/SweetCurtain/README.md

 > **Note**: You can push a curtain controller onto a navigation stack.
 Also, its children can be contained in the navigation controller or tab bar controller.
 But remember that curtain always covers the content.
 For example, if the content embed in the navigation controller, the curtain will cover the navigation bar too.

-When displayed onscreen, the curtain controller works with its Delegation objects to manage the content changes and to messaging of its curtain changes.
+When displayed onscreen, the curtain controller uses its Delegation object to messaging of its curtain changes.
 Also, the curtain controller provides the curtain object to manage the curtain's properties.

 ## Features